|Nutritional Guidelines (per serving)|

 For different flavors, add other dried fruits.
-Dried cherries, dried cranberries, dark raisins, dried blueberries, chopped dates and Zante currants all would provide a new taste from the original recipe.
-Or add chopped pecans, walnuts or almonds, either alone or mixed with dried fruit.
+Dried cherries, dried cranberries, dark raisins, dried blueberries, chopped dates, and Zante currants all would provide a new spin on the original recipe.
+Another option would be to add chopped pecans, walnuts, or almonds, either alone or mixed with the dried fruit.

-- 2 cups all-purpose flour (or fine whole wheat flour)
+- 2 cups all-purpose flour (or fine whole-wheat flour)

 - 2 teaspoons baking powder

 - 2 tablespoons sugar (golden granulated; plus extra for sprinkling)

 - 1/4 cup butter (cold, cut into small pieces)

 - 3/4 cup yogurt (natural or Greek yogurt or sour cream; plus extra for brushing)

 Heat the oven to 425 F. Line a baking sheet with silicone or parchment paper.

 Add the cold butter pieces and cut it into the mixture until it resembles coarse crumbs.
 (This can be done using the pulse action in a food processor or in a mixer.)